julien-sebire/oat-test/DEV_NOTES.md

 - Added a data object to hold user data.
 Only protected properties and trivial public accessors for now, so no test on User class.
 - Moved the responsibility of query logic from controller to a user repository interface.
+- Implemented UserRepository and User with array <-> object conversion with field mapping.
+    - Changed result returned by userController with User object to array conversion.
+    - this may seem overkill but will be useful when different data sources come to play. (not YAGNI, I know)